ejasquith/chess/README.md

 ### HTML

-All HTML code was passed through [https://validator.w3.org/nu/](the W3C validator).
+All HTML code was passed through [the W3C validator](https://validator.w3.org/nu/).

 - The only issue that came up was "possible incorrect use of aria labels" on div elements.
     - I added `role="button"` to the divs in question, and the code passed with no errors or warnings.

 ### CSS

-CSS code was checked using [https://jigsaw.w3.org/css-validator/](the W3C CSS validator).
+CSS code was checked using [The W3C CSS validator](https://jigsaw.w3.org/css-validator/).
 No issues were found.

 ### JavaScript

-I checked my JavaScript code using [https://jshint.com/](JSHint).
+I checked my JavaScript code using [JSHint](https://jshint.com).

 - There were no errors found.
 - There were some warnings about various features not being compatible with all versions of ECMAScript, in particular classes.